Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 Golf

-Dozens of scenic golf courses in Central Oregon attract golfers from around the world—their curiosity piqued by the region’s natural beauty, perpetually sunny skies, and the sheer volume of courses.
+Dozens of scenic golf courses in Central Oregon welcome golfers from around the world with high-desert landscapes, sunny skies, and creative layouts.

-Around Bend, Tetherow Resort features an 18-hole, Scottish-style links course designed by renowned architect David McLay Kidd, with scenery that includes shrubs, pine, and numerous Cascade peaks.
+In Bend, the 18-hole, Scottish-style links course at Tetherow Resort was designed by legendary architect David McLay Kidd, with scenery that includes shrubs, pine, and numerous Cascade peaks.

 And at Sunriver Resort, four courses showcase iconic views across 63 gorgeous holes.
 The resort’s Crosswater Golf Course, for instance, was named one of the 100 best courses in the United States by Golf Digest—while Meadows Golf Course is beloved for its vintage design and sweeping mountain vistas.

-Elsewhere around Central Oregon, Black Butte Ranch hosts a pair of courses that show off panoramic views of the nearby Three Sisters—and Pronghorn Club at Juniper Preserve features an 18-hole course that incorporates the region’s famous lava flows into its layout and was designed by legendary golfer Jack Nicklaus.
+At the foot of the Cascade Range, Black Butte Ranch hosts a pair of courses that show off panoramic views of the nearby Three Sisters.
+And south of Redmond, Pronghorn Club at Juniper Preserve features an 18-hole course designed by golf legend Jack Nicklaus—and another designed by renowned architect Tom Fazio; both work Central Oregon’s lava flows and juniper trees into their creative layouts.

 Smith Rock State Park is a scenic wonder and playground in Central Oregon for rock climbing, hiking, and biking.